 FSC was incorporated for the purpose of issuing bonds, a major portion of the proceeds of which were used to acquire securities held in an escrow account securing certain general obligation bonds of the City.
-FSC's investments, which are held by the trustee for FSC, as they mature are expected to generate sufficient cash flow to fund the debt service and operational expenditures of FSC for the life of FSC's bonds.
+FSC's investments, which are held by the trustee for FSC, as they matured generated sufficient cash flow to fund the debt service and operational expenditures of FSC for the life of FSC's bonds.